 The BATTLE trial comparing a drug-eluting stent (Zilver PTX, Cook Medical) vs. a bare metal stent (Misago, Terumo) for the treatment of intermediate femoropopliteal lesions has failed to the show superiority of the paclitaxel-coated stent at one-year follow-up.
 The trial highlights a need for further direct comparative data between devices and strategies for treatment of femoropopliteal lesions.

-Data from the Zilver PTX randomised controlled trial indicated that the paclitaxel-coated Zilver PTX fared better compared to bare metal stent.
+Data from the Zilver PTX randomised controlled trial indicated that the paclitaxel-coated Zilver PTX fared better compared to a bare metal stent.
 This comparative data from a second arm of randomization of Zilver PTX trial, Gouëffic explained, led to the hypothesis that Zilver PTX would prove superior to the bare metal Misago stent and subsequently the BATTLE trial was designed as a superiority trial, rather than non-inferiority.

-Secondary endpoints, however, showed a marked lack of significant superiority in the paclitaxel-eluting stent arm.
-Patency rate was 81.6% vs. 84.2% (p=0.41) for Misago and Zilver PTX, respectively; target extremity revascularisation was 3.8% vs. 4.9% (p=0.52) and notably, target-lesion revascularisation was at 8.9% vs. 8.8% (p=0.91), respectively, at 12 months.
-No difference was seen in Rutherford stage at baseline or at 12 months.
-Finally, there was an 85.3% clinical improvement in the bare-metal stent arm vs. 88.6% for Zilver PTX (p=0.56).
+The trial did show a significant benefit for the paclitaxel-eluting stent with regard to secondary endpoints either.
+Patency rate was 84.2% vs. 81.6% (p=0.41) for Zilver PTX and Misago, respectively; target extremity revascularisation was 4.9% vs. 3.8% (p=0.52) and notably, target-lesion revascularisation was 8.8% vs. 8.9% (p=0.91), respectively, at 12 months.
+No difference was seen between the treatment arms in Rutherford stage at baseline or at 12 months.
+Finally, there was an 88.6% clinical improvement in the Zilver PTX arm vs. 85.3% in the bare-metal stent arm (p=0.56).

-Due to the design of the study, Gouëffic explains they were not able to look at non-inferiority of the Misago stent, as opposed to superiority of the Zilver PTX.
+Due to the design of the study, Gouëffic explains, they were not able to look at non-inferiority of the Misago stent, as opposed to superiority of the Zilver PTX.
 “This conclusion is not for all drug-eluting stents,” Gouëffic pointed out, as future generation devices may cause the field to change.
 “Advantages of drug-eluting therapy in comparison to bare metal stents are still required, to define the strategy for the treatment of intermediate length femoropopliteal lesions,” Gouëffic concluded.